top of page

 WHAT ABOUT OTHER INVOLVEMENT IN THE COMMUNITY?

-Horticulture Therapy participants take great pride in showing off their hard work.
+Horticulture participants take great pride in showing off their hard work.
 Many persons served choose to participate in county fairs or farmers markets.

 bottom of page